 I've received a lot of interest in the romantic rock paperweight from my "Busy" post.

 It's been pinned, and I've received emails about it.
 Funny how something so simple speaks to us.
-I used the transfer method on my sidebar after rubbing the surface with a little gesso.
+I used the Splendid Transfer method (found on my sidebar) after rubbing the surface with a little gesso.
+You can read about gesso on my sidebar as well.
 That's it.

 That wasn't the only one I made, and I kept it.
 I also did something similar to a broken piece of marble.